 Collision and comprehensive insurance pay for the lesser of:

-- The cost to repair the vehicle to its current condition, or
+- The cost to repair your vehicle to its current condition, or

-- The cost to replace the vehicle if repairs exceed a certain percentage of the vehicle’s value (that is, the vehicle is a “total loss.”).
+- The cost to replace your vehicle if repairs exceed a certain percentage of the vehicle’s value (that is, the vehicle is a “total loss.”).

-The insurance company will not pay in excess of the policy limit.
+The insurance company will not pay in excess of your policy limit.
 As the policy limit is usually the current market value of the vehicle, this is seldom an issue.

-4. How do collision and comprehensive coverage differ from liability insurance?
+4. How do these differ from liability insurance?

-Liability insurance covers damage to other people and their property when a liability policyholder is at fault for an accident.
-It does not pay for damages to the car driven by an at-fault driver or for damage to a vehicle caused by so-called “acts of God” or acts such as theft or vandalism.
+Liability insurance covers damage to other people and their property when you are at-fault for an accident; it does not pay for damages to your car.
+Liability insurance also does not pay for damage to your vehicle caused by so-called “acts of God” or acts such as theft or vandalism.

-If you are at fault for an accident your liability insurance will cover damages to the other driver’s car.
+Therefore if you are at fault for an accident, your liability insurance will cover damages to the other driver’s car.
 Your own insurance will only pay your car repair bills if you elected to purchase (and paid for) collision coverage.

-If the other driver is at fault his or her liability insurance will pay your car repair bills.
+If the other driver is at fault, their liability insurance will pay your car repair bills.
 If the other driver does not have liability insurance, you can look to your collision insurance.

-5. Do I have to carry collision and comprehensive coverage in California?
+5. Do I have to carry collision coverage?

 Collision and comprehensive coverage are generally optional in California.

 An exception is a vehicle that is financed.
-Lenders will usually require that the purchaser or lessee carry collision coverage during the term of the loan or lease.
+Lenders will usually require that you carry collision coverage during the term of the loan or lease.

 Otherwise, the decision whether to purchase collision and/or comprehensive coverage is personal.